Science and Sourdough

 Flour itself contains enzymes that break down starch to maltose when it is soaked in water.
 Maltose consists of two glucose molecules linked together.
 Yeast secretes an enzyme that cleaves maltose to glucose, which is the fuel for the microorganisms.

 Both the yeast and the lactobacilli consume glucose by a common pathway, called glycolysis, in which the sugar glucose is converted by a sequence of metabolic steps to two molecules of pyruvate.
 In yeast, pyruvate is then converted, by a couple of additional steps, to ethanol and carbon dioxide (‘fermentation’).
-Under other circumstances, that would lead to the production of beer, or wine.
+Depending on the circumstances, that can lead to the production of beer or wine.
 In breadmaking, the ethanol and carbon dioxide escape during fermentation or are baked off, leaving behind holes that define the bread’s ‘crumb’.

-The lactobacilli (bacteria that produce lactic acid) turn pyruvate into lactate, which is also what happens when an athlete is propelling herself down the track too fast for her oxidative metabolism to catch up, and experiences muscle cramps from the lactic acid produced by glycolysis.
-Glycolysis, the most primitive part of energy metabolism, is essentially the same in the athlete’s muscles, or any other of her cells, and yeast and bacteria.
+The lactobacilli (bacteria that produce lactic acid) turn pyruvate into lactate, which is also what happens in a sprinter’s muscles when she is propelling herself down the track too fast for her oxidative metabolism to catch up.
+The lactic acid buildup in the muscle tissue is responsible for ‘the burn’ sometimes experienced by athletes during anaerobic exercise.
+Glycolysis, the most primitive part of energy metabolism, is essentially the same in the athlete’s muscles, or in any other of her cells, and in yeast and bacteria.

 Both processes, those of the yeast, and particularly those of the lactobacilli, also produce a variety of other metabolic products, and these give the bread its individuality.